Having been remoting for the best part of 5 years I've come to use irc alot as a primary means of communication for work.

 Register your nickname

 It's always a good idea to register your nick to stop someone coming along and taking your name.
-Especially if you want to be reliably available using a specific nickname.
+This is especially important if you want to be reliably available using a specific nickname.
 See this howto for how to set it up.

 Highlight people you're talking to